nadegelemperiere-aws/module-aws-resource-group/README.rst

 Strategy
 --------

-The test strategy consists in terraforming test infrastructures based on the permission set module and check that the resulting AWS infrastructure matches what is expected.
+The test strategy consists in terraforming test infrastructures based on the resource group module and check that the resulting AWS infrastructure matches what is expected.
-The tests currently contains 2 tests :
+The tests currently contains 1 test :

-1 - A test to check the capability to create a permission set with some rights
+1 - A test to check the capability to create a resource group and add the right resources into it

-2 - A test to check that when no permissions are specified, the permission set can still be created

 The tests cases :